Global stocks extend selloff amid Trump storm

 “The obvious point we’ve made before repeatedly is that Trump now has much less political capital to spend in the Capitol, and that makes Trumpflation far less likely.
 Yet things seem to be rapidly moving beyond that point, opening up other scenarios,” he said.

-While stocks flashed warning lights again, the dollar seemed to be going for the ‘calm down’ option.
+Though stocks flashed warning lights again, the dollar seemed to be going for the ‘calm down’ option.

-It pulled out of a dive that had taken it to its lowest level in six months against other top currencies including the euro and the yen.
+It pulled out of a tailspin that had taken it to its lowest level in six months against other top currencies including the euro and the yen, though it remained wobbly.

-A mini-recovery in Asia as Japan posted its best economic performance in a year looked to have run out of steam however.
-It eased back again in European trade to leave it at $1.1136 per euro and buying 110.97 Japanese yen..
+A mini-recovery in Asia as Japan posted its best economic performance in a year ran out of steam in Europe, and it was limping sideways at $1.1136 per euro and buying 110.97 Japanese yen by the time U.S. traders got to their desks.

+Switzerland’s safe-haven franc hit its highest since November’s U.S. election and Britain’s Brexit-bruised pound broke through the $1.30 barrier for the first time since late September after reassuring retail sales figures.

-There was more support for the euro too as one of the European Central Bank’s most influential policy makers, Executive Board member Benoit Coeure, said it should not delay paring back its stimulus once it was convinced inflation has recovered.
+There was more support for the euro too as one of the European Central Bank’s most influential policymakers, Executive Board member Benoit Coeure, said it should get on with paring back its stimulus once it is convinced inflation has recovered.

 “Too much gradualism in monetary policy bears the risk of larger market adjustments when the decision is eventually taken,” Coeure told Reuters in an interview in which he also said the bank’s bond-buying program was “not set in stone”.